MayaLFlynn/mp-json/README.md

 A simple JSON parser.

-Implemented by NAME and NAME for CSC-207-01 2023Fa.
+Implemented by Amelia Vrieze, Tim Yu, and Maya Flynn for CSC-207-01 2024Sp.

 Acknowledgements:

 * Skeleton code by SamR
 * `ChainedHashTable.java` contains in-class work worked with David Rhoades
+* `KVPair.java`'s `hashCode()` method taken almost directly from a reading by Professor Osera